paraskevasleivadaros/Quantum-Computing-PrepKit/README.md

 A curated collection for transitioning into quantum computing.
 QuantumPrepKit offers tutorials, tools, and resources blending traditional IT expertise with quantum principles, aiming to simplify the quantum leap for enthusiasts and professionals alike.

 ## Courses
-- Learn the Watson API Course - Codecademy
+- Learn the Watson API Course by Codecademy
-- Programming a Quantum Computer with Qiskit - Coursera
+- Programming a Quantum Computer with Qiskit by Coursera

 ## Bootcamps
 - Quantum Software Developer Google Summer of Code